AdobeDocs/experience-manager-65.en/help/sites-authoring/content-fragments.md

 >[!CAUTION]
 >
->After you have added in-between content to a content fragment on your page, then changing the structure of the underlying content fragment (i.e. in the content fragment editor) could lead to erroneous/unexpected results.
+>After you have added in-between content to a content fragment on your page, then changing the structure of the underlying content fragment (that is, in the content fragment editor) could lead to erroneous/unexpected results.
 >
->When this occurs the in-between content is kept as is:
+>When this occurs, the in-between content is kept as is:
 >
 >* In-between components have an absolute position within the sequence of components in the fragment flow.
 This position does not change, even when the content of paragraphs in the fragment changes.
 >